Court: Peru homeowners must fix 6 deteriorating dams

-In April, the Indiana Court of Appeals overturned a ruling issued last year by a Marion County judge that said Miami County was fully responsible for repairing the structures, since all six dams have roads running over them which were accepted into the county road system.
+In April, the Indiana Court of Appeals overturned a ruling issued last year by a Marion County judge that said Miami County was fully responsible for repairing the structures located in Hidden Hills, since all six dams have roads running over them which were accepted into the county road system.

 “The County accepted the duty to maintain the roads when it accepted the roads into the county highway system,” Judge P.J.
 Dietrick wrote in his ruling.
 “This maintenance also includes the responsibility to maintain the structure upon which the roads were built.”